 Geocache Listing Requirements / Guidelines

-Prior to placing and submitting any and all geocaches, please read the following guidelines so that your geocache can be published promptly.
-If your geocache does not adhere to all of our guidelines, it may be placed on hold, temporarily disabled or permanently archived.
+Prior to placing and submitting any and all geocaches, please read the following guidelines and the Regional Geocaching Policies Wiki so that your geocache can be published promptly.
+It is important for your geocache to comply with Geocaching.com’s published guidelines and the Geocaching Policies that apply to your region.
+If your geocache does not adhere to all of our guidelines and applicable regional policies, it may be placed on hold, temporarily disabled or permanently archived.

 Use of Geocaching.com services is subject to the terms and conditions in our disclaimer.
 The geocache owner retains all responsibility for their geocache listings.
 Geocaching is a constantly changing and evolving activity and as a result these guidelines are subject to change.